richtabor/MerlinWP/README.md

 [Merlin WP](https://merlinwp.com) aims to address the tedious and exhausting WordPress theme setup and onboarding process.
 It makes installing a new WordPress theme, recommended WordPress plugins, Customizer settings, widgets, and demo content an exciting and gratifying user experience.
 [Read more...](https://richtabor.com/merlin-wp)

 ## Beta & Testing

 Merlin WP is currently in beta, it's not suggested to use Merlin WP in production just yet, as there's still a few kinks and features to be added.
 If you run into anything, raise an [issue](https://github.com/richtabor/MerlinWP/issues) and let's work on it.

-In the package, I've included a fork of one of my themes, [York Pro](https://themebeans.com/themes/york-pro), with Merlin WP already integrated.
-If you want to run a live test of Merlin WP, install this theme anywhere and give it a spin.

 ## Usage